jiahaoxiang2000/MATH/AbstractAlgebra/readme.md

 # Abstract Algebra

+NOTE: we directly use the [book](../res/Abstract%20Algebra%20-%20Theory%20and%20Applications.pdf) is litter difficult.
+So We use the chinese version handout to learn is be first, then we will use the book to learn.

 The abstract algebra is a branch of mathematics that studies algebraic structures, such as groups, rings, fields, modules, vector spaces, and algebras. which is helpful for the cryptography, coding theory, and many other fields.

 ## content